XRF V2: A Dataset for Action Summarization with Wi-Fi Signals, and IMUs in Phones, Watches, Earbuds, and Glasses: Evaluation and Results

 \subsubsection{How and Where to Conduct Fusion}

-XRFMamba takes both IMU and WiFi modalities from XRF V2 as input.
+XRFMamba takes both IMU and Wi-Fi modalities from XRF V2 as input.
 We first test where and how modality fusion should be applied in the XRFMamba pipeline.
 We evaluate fusion after the projection, after embedding, and after the Mamba backbone.
 In terms of fusion strategies, we evaluate three methods: (1) simple weighted addition: applying fixed weight coefficients to the IMU (0.8) and Wi-Fi (0.2) features and directly adding the weighted features; (2) linear fusion: combining the IMU and Wi-Fi features through a learned linear transformation, followed by a gating mechanism using a sigmoid function to weight the contribution of each modality; and (3) gate fusion: applying separated convolutional layers to the IMU and Wi-Fi features to compute individual gating weights using a sigmoid function, which are then used to weight each modality and combine them through summation.
 For a detailed explanation of each fusion method, including the mathematical formulations and pseudocode, please refer to the Appendix.~\ref{appsec:fusion-codes}.

 The results of the nine different combinations of fusion positions and strategies are shown in Table~\ref{tab:fusion-ablation}.
 As illustrated in the table, fusion applied later in the pipeline involves more separate data streams and additional parameters.
 When comparing different fusion strategies, the gate and linear methods require more parameters than the weighted method, yet their performance is not as effective.
 In terms of fusion positions, combination 1, which applies weighted fusion after the projection module, achieves an average mAP of 78.74.
 In contrast, combination 3, which performs fusion after the Mamba backbone, achieves a higher mAP of 80.89 but requires nearly double the number of parameters.
 Therefore, we chose the weighted addition fusion method applied after the projection module as the final fusion approach for XRFMamba, as it offers the best mAP-parameter trade-off.
+This trade-off is particularly important for ensuring the model's suitability to deliver fast, reliable, and resource-efficient operation in deployment environments.